maxamed-damie/pwgenerator/README.md

 # Pwgenerator

+This is a project to practise event binding, property binding, two-way binding and string interpolation amongst other things.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.0.

 ## Development server